|

 clouds that indicate the effect of a strong wind. |

-Probably no artist is more closely identified
+No artist is more closely identified with

-Botticelli, (1444-1510).
-Like many young Florentines, Botticelli was
+(1444-1510).
+Like many young Florentines, Botticelli was originally apprenticed

-originally apprenticed to a goldsmith.
-Later he studied painting with
+to a goldsmith.
+Later he studied painting with the worldly monk Fra Filippo

-the worldly monk Fra Filippo Lippi.
-If we compare the central portion
+Lippi.
+If we compare the central portion of Botticelli's "The Adoration

-of Botticelli's "The Adoration of the Magi" to Lippi's "Virgin
+of the Magi" to Lippi's "Virgin Adoring the Christ Child",

-Adoring the Christ Child", we see a definite similarity of approach
+we see a definite similarity of approach to form in the two artists' works.

-in each, and there is the same warm, golden beauty about the Virgin and
+The figures are delicately conceived in each, and there is the same warm,

-Infant.
-The atmosphere of sweetness and reverence that prevails in Lippi's
+and reverence that prevails in Lippi's painting is still very much present

-busier composition.
+in Botticelli's bigger and somewhat busier composition.
 Domenico Ghirlandaio The principal action in the "Birth

 of the Virgin" centers around the washing of the newborn baby by